programminghistorian/jekyll/lessons/automated-downloading-with-wget.md

 It will be slower than before, but your terminal will begin downloading all of the ActiveHistory.ca papers.
-When it is done, you should have a directory labeled `ActiveHistory.ca`{.filename} that contains the `/papers/`{.filename} sub-directory – perfectly mirrored on your system.
-This directory will appear in the location that you ran the command from in your command line, so likely is in your `USER`{.filename} directory.
+When it is done, you should have a directory labeled `ActiveHistory.ca` that contains the `/papers/` sub-directory – perfectly mirrored on your system.
+This directory will appear in the location that you ran the command from in your command line, so likely is in your `USER` directory.
 Links will be replaced with internal links to the other pages you’ve downloaded, so you can actually have a fully working ActiveHistory.ca site on your computer.
 This lets you start to play with it without worrying about your internet speed.

 To see if the download was a success, you will also have a log in your command screen.
 Take a look over it to make sure that all files were